I have here one cool mermaid tail crochet pattern you can’t resist. Keep reading and be inspired to crochet one for yourself (and your kids too).

-Step 6.
-Make Two Double Crochet Stitches
+Step 6: Make Two Double Crochet Stitches

 When you turn around the other side of the base, you will see the 3 chains and the first double crochet you made at the beginning.
 So, on that corner, you just need to add 1 double crochet stitch to make it 2.

-Step 7.
-Add Two Double Crochet Stitches
+Step 7: Add Two Double Crochet Stitches

 Step 8.
-Closing The First Round
+Closing the First Round

-To close the first round, you will look for the 3rd chain you did earlier, and make 1 stitch to close.
+To close the first round, you look for the 3rd chain you did earlier, and make 1 stitch to close.

-Making the 2nd Round
+Making the Second Round

-Step 9.
-Make The V-Stitch
+Step 9: Make The V-Stitch

 Start making 3 chains.
-On the 1st stitch available, you will make 1 double crochet stitch.
+On the 1st stitch available, make 1 double crochet stitch.
 Then, skip 1 stitch and make 2 double crochet stitches (2 double crochet stitches in the same stitch will create a ‘V’ shape and you will call that the V-stitch).

-Step 10.
-Closing The Second Round
+Step 10: Closing The Second Round

-Making the 3rd Round
+Making the Third Round

-Step 11.
-Work in The Holes of The V-stitches
+Step 11: Work in the Holes of The V-stitches

 Start with 3 chains and work in the holes of the V-stitch.
 First, make 1 double crochet stitch on the first ‘V’, then look for the second ‘V’ or the second hole, and make another V-stitch (2 double crochet stitches in the same hole).

-Step 12.
-Add One Double Crochet stitch in All Odd Rounds
+Step 12: Add One Double Crochet Stitch in All Odd Rounds

 For this round (round 3) and odd rounds you’re going to work on later, you will need to add or increase 1 double crochet stitch on each corner (left and right corner).
 So, to make the increase on the corners you will make 3 double crochet stitches in the next hole of the V-stitch instead of 2 (later, on your 4th round you’ll see 2 holes available).

-Step 13.
-Closing The Third Round
+Step 13: Closing the Third Round

 To close this round, look for the 3 chains you did and make a slip stitch to close.